 Ukrainian borscht is typically made by combining meat or bone stock with sauteed vegetables.
 Here are some common variations:

-- For stock: if you want to make this vegetarian or less robust use a vegetable stock rather than a meat stock;
+- For the stock: if you want to make this vegetarian or less robust use a vegetable stock rather than a meat stock;

-- For vegetables: typical vegetables that are added or substituted in include cabbage, carrots, onions, potatoes or tomatoes;
+- For vegetables: typical vegetables that are added or substituted include cabbage, carrots, onions, potatoes or tomatoes;

 - For meat: sausage or pork is the most frequently added meat, but typically the soup is focused only on the vegetables;